MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/access-elements-depend-window.md

   - enduser
 ---

-# Access elements that depend on how the window looks on the screen
+# Access elements that depend on how the window appears on the screen

 There are cases where Power Automate Desktop can't detect UI elements if they aren't visible on the computer screen.